Supreme Court’s Ruling: Extended Validity of Naira Banknotes Beyond December 31 deadline

 This ruling follows the court’s nullification, on March 3, of the ban imposed by President Muhammadu Buhari’s administration on the old N200, N500, and N1000 banknotes as legal tenders.
 Supreme Court held that these notes should coexist with the redesigned currency until year-end.
 Critically, it chastised the Federal Government for unilaterally introducing demonetization without consulting key entities such as the Council of States, Federal Executive Council, National Security Council, and Civil Society Organizations.

-Supreme Court'S Ruling: Extended Validity Of Naira Banknotes
+Supreme Court's Ruling: Extended Validity of Naira Banknotes

 Justice Emmanuel Agim’s lead judgment emphasized the failure of the Federal Government to provide sufficient notice to all federating units before the currency withdrawal and introduction of new banknotes.
 Supreme Court highlighted that the notice conveyed by the CBN Governor, Godwin Emefiele, through press remarks, did not meet the threshold of “reasonable notice” as prescribed under section 20(3) of the CBN Act.
 Additionally, the court invalidated President Buhari’s directive on February 16, which allowed only the old N200 note to remain legal tender until April 10.